Lingkai-Kong/academic-kickstart/content/home/preprint.md

 +++
-# A Demo section created with the Blank widget.
+# A Recent Publications section created with the Pages widget.
-# Any elements can be added in the body: https://sourcethemes.com/academic/docs/writing-markdown-latex/
-# Add more sections by duplicating this file and customizing to your requirements.
+# This section displays recent blog posts from `content/publication/`.

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 45  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Award"
+title = "Preprint"
 subtitle = ""

 [design]